In this article:

 Anthropologists call the process of figuring out cousin relationships “collateral degree calculation” (don’t worry, we won’t spring that term on you again).
 Multiple removes and degrees of cousinhood can get complicated, but you don’t have to be a scientist to get it right.
 Our chart will help straighten out your cousin confusion; just follow the instructions for using it.
 For example, to figure out how you’re related to your great-great-grandmother’s sister’s son, first determine the ancestor you share with him: your third-great-grandmother.
 Find her on the chart, then count down one generation for the sister and one more to the sister’s son.
 He’s your first cousin three times removed.

-A version of this article originally appeared in the July/August 2017 issue of Family Tree Magazine.
+Diane Haddad, from the July/August 2017 issue of Family Tree Magazine.

 FamilyTreeMagazine.com is a participant in the Amazon Associates Program, an affiliate advertising program.
 It provides a means for this site to earn advertising fees, by advertising and linking to Amazon and affiliated websites.